18F/uswds-jekyll/pages/user/geospatial.md

 <br>

 ## When to Use SCINet?
+---
 Setting up and modifying analyses to run on SCINet involves a nontrivial amount of overhead.
 Therefore, you should first evaluate if SCINet is an appropriate avenue for your research.
-Typically, analyses that are well suited in SCINET are:
+Typically, analyses that are well suited for SCINET are:
 * CPU intensive workloads
 * High memory workloads

 Additional considerations are:
 * Is my analyses already optimized?
-* Will I need to parallelize my analyses (typically for cpu intensive workloads)?
+* Will I need to parallelize my analyses (typical for cpu intensive workloads)?
-* Will I require more than a single node (ie. distributed computing)
+* Will I require more than a single node of compute power (ie. distributed computing)?
 <br>

 ## Tools / Software
+---
 The following tools/software are currently available on SCINet.
 ### Geospatial Specific Software
 * [**ENVI**](https://www.harrisgeospatial.com/Software-Technology/ENVI) (5.5): Image analysis software (1 license available)